-As mentioned in previous blogs, online research communities can be leveraged for superior value, deep customer understanding and fostering greater brand loyalty.
-However, according to Ray Poynter of Potentiate, the future of communities is all about secure long-term communities, of ever larger size, linked to other data flows, enabling agile processes and the democratising of insights, built on trust between organisations and their customers/users.
+The future of communities is all about secure long-term communities, of ever-larger size, linked to other data flows, enabling agile processes and the democratizing of insights, built on trust between organizations and their customers/users.

 Over the next ten years, the focus will shift from short to long-term.
 Whilst short-term (or pop-up) communities are valuable research tools, they are simply one ad hoc option in the toolbox of insights.
 A community that lasts – days, weeks, or even months – will often be the most appropriate way to gather insights related to a specific project or decision.